-Unlike some third party website solutions WordPress enables you to self host your website.
+Unlike some third party website solutions WordPress enables you to self host your website (wordpress.org not wordpress.com).
 This means your not limited by a hosted, propriety system that has full control of your website and content and that could potential disappear overnight.

-WordPress also makes it extremely easy to export and import your content between different platforms should you wish to ever move over to or away from WordPress in the future.
+WordPress also makes it extremely easy to export and import your content between different platforms should you wish to WordPress to another platform.

 Final Word on WordPress